 On this premise, the need to navigate the numerous interfaces as quickly and intuitively as possible becomes more and more pronounced.
 Both users and businesses give preference to products that provide the most streamlined, natural experience, and a big role in this decision-making process is played by how well the product intent is communicated, how well its UX copy is written.

 UX writing is a practice of creating text that users see or hear when they interact with digital products (apps, websites etc).
 Its primary goal is to usher users through an interface, and by doing so, to help users establish a relationship with the product, and help both customers and businesses achieve their goals.

 What it involves

 On the surface, UX writers are mainly concerned with creating so-called microcopy.
-It is commonly represented by button captions, menu labels, error messages, security notes and page instructions.
-To maximise effectiveness, UX writers leverage clarity and accessibility, as well as ensure the resulting copy is easily translatable.
+It is commonly represented by button captions, menu labels, error messages, security notes, and page instructions.
+To maximize effectiveness, UX writers leverage clarity and accessibility, as well as ensure the resulting copy is easily translatable.

 What it is NOT

-Unlike UX writing, content strategy refers to planning, managing and contextualising content in general, not just text.
+Unlike UX writing, content strategy refers to planning, managing, and contextualizing content in general, not just text.

-The term ‘copywriting’ implies focus on client capture.
-It is different from UX writing in that it belongs mainly in marketing, not user experience.
+The term ‘copywriting’ implies a focus on client capture.
+It is different from UX writing in that it belongs mainly to marketing, not user experience.

 The outcome of UX writer’s work

 Crafting microcopy allows UX writers to integrate the user manual directly into the interface.
 The feature is widely taken for granted today, and this illustrates the value and the practical effect of UX copy done well.